erosmontin/pyfe/README.md

 pip install git+https://www.github.com/erosmontin/pyfe
 ```

-if you want to use also all the others classes, continue the installation byL
+if you want to use also all the others classes, continue the installation by

 1. compile our [Features Extractor](https://github.com/erosmontin/FeaturesExtractor)
 1. copy bld directory in the library path